ShabbyX/RTAI/README.md

 RTAI
 ====

-This is a clone of RTAI from https://www.rtai.org.  **The master branch of this repository may have additional features or bug fixes and may not be supported by Paolo Mantegazza (the main developer and owner of RTAI).**  However, I try to keep branches named after the RTAI modules up-to-date with their development in the original CVS repository at https://gna.org/cvs/?group=rtai.

-This is magma branch, keeping track of RTAI's magma repository.
-The showroom module has also been added to provide tests and examples for users and developers.

-Latest update: October 4 2013
+Welcome to the `master` branch of the RTAI repository!

+This branch has many additional features, bug fixes, performance enhancements, and many other things that are NOT supported by the official RTAI developers.

+This repository does not keep track of RTAI's history before version 3.9, which is the initial commit of this repository.

+Branches `magma` and `vulcano` track the official CVS branches of the upstream RTAI repository.

+Please refer to the README.INSTALL file for building instructions.